-1. Select the element you want to remove.
+- 1. Select the element you want to remove.

-Use CTRL or SHIFT for a multiselection.
+- Use CTRL or SHIFT for a multiselection.

-2. Right-click one of the selected element.
+- 2. Right-click one of the selected element.

+- The Playlist Element contextual menu is displayed.

-3. Select Remove element OR
+- 3. Select Remove element OR

-Click DELETE on the keyboard.
+- Click DELETE on the keyboard.

-A confirmation message will be displayed depending on the status of the playlist being edited:
+A confirmation message will be displayed depending on the status of the playlist being edited.